HugoSilva023/HugoSilva023/README.md

 ### Hi!
 I´m Hugo Silva.

-- 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript, ReactJs, TypeScript, NextJs and Styled-Components.
+- 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript, ReactJs, TypeScript, Axios, NextJs and Styled-Components.
 - 📚 My study plan is Jest, NodeJs, MongoDB, MySQL, ReactNative and Tailwind CSS.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music PopRock, Rock and MetalCore.
 But mainly playing the drums.